 WHERE TO STAY: While you may want to shop around for accommodations that best suit your needs, some options to consider include Chelsea’s chic High Line Hotel, The Westin New York at Times Square, and W New York—Times Square.
 The Peninsula New York goes all out with its holiday decor and even has a “Nights Before Christmas” package that includes an in-room Christmas tree, gingerbread cookie decorating kit, candy cane scavenger hunt, and more.

 WHAT TO DO: Saratoga Springs can make for a fresh new destination for ringing in the new year.
-Start off the weekend browsing shops along Broadway, Saratoga’s award-winning main street, or scope out a museum dedicated to cars and thoroughbred racing.
+Start off the weekend browsing shops along Broadway, Saratoga’s award-winning main street, or scope out a museum dedicated to cars and thoroughbred racing (open December 30, closed New Year’s Eve and Day).
 Then it’s time for the big countdown.
-Saratoga New Year’s Fest, touted as “New York’s Biggest New Year’s Party North of Times Square, features a musical lineup that’s rockin’, family-friendly activities, fireworks, and a New Year’s Day 5K Race.
-Other festive options include Saratoga Winery, which closes out 2022 with a 21+ bash, and for the kids, the Children’s Museum at Saratoga puts on a Noon Year’s Eve.
+Saratoga New Year’s Fest, touted as “New York’s Biggest New Year’s Party North of Times Square, features a musical lineup that’s rockin’, family-friendly activities, and fireworks.
+Kick off 2024 with a delightful New Year’s Day brunch at Saratoga Winery or refresh and recharge in the “Spa City” at Roosevelt Baths & Spa, a historic wellness spot known for hydrotherapy.
 New year, new you.
-Refresh and recharge in the “Spa City” at Roosevelt Baths & Spa, a historic wellness spot known for hydrotherapy.

 WHERE TO EAT: Raise a pint to the new year at Druthers Brewing Company, taste the flavors of Tuscany at the cool and cozy Forno Bistro, and feel the comforts of Southern home cooking with some of the country’s best fried chicken at Hattie’s Restaurant, a Saratoga Springs staple since 1938.